leeannehammond/seirf-phoenix-rising-hw/unit_1/w02d1/warm_up_exercise/README.md

 ### Each of you will interact with three copies of the class repo:
 1. The instructor version
     - accessible to you on github.
 The github version is known as the 'remote' version or 'on/in the cloud' or 'on the internet'
-      - you can look at the repo in the browser by going to the url: `https://git.generalassemb.ly/Web-Development-Immersive-Remote/WDIR-Speculoos`
+      - you can look at the repo in the browser by going to the url: `https://git.generalassemb.ly/<your class repo location here>`
       - you can get the contents onto your computer (local version) by `git pull upstream master` (we set this up yesterday)
         - `pull` means bring the changes 'here'
         - `upstream` is just an alias (another name) for the url location of our repo.
 Computer programers love to work smarter and not harder.
-By renaming the url to something short, informative and memorable it is much easier to type `upstream` than having to type `https://git.generalassemb.ly/Web-Development-Immersive-Remote/WDIR-Speculoos/tree/master/unit_1/w01d04/morning_exercise` every single time you want to get the changes
+By renaming the url to something short, informative and memorable it is much easier to type `upstream` than having to type `https://git.generalassemb.ly/ira/SEIR-FLEX-123/tree/master/unit_1/w02d01/morning_exercise` every single time you want to get the changes
         - `master` is the name of the branch. `master` is the default name of the first branch created.
 We will learn about branches later.
 For now, we'll only work with master
 2. Your remote version
  - accessible to you on github by going to the url